tinalina1003/pandas-challenge/README.md

 PyCitySchools_starter.ipynb file is the provided starting script provided

-PyCitySchools.ipynb file has the solution written by me
+PyCitySchools.ipynb file has the solution written by me.
+This includes a written summary of the analysis and conclusions and comparisons drawn from the results

 Instructions: